open-cogsci/osdoc/content/pages/tutorials/beginner.md

 The newly created LOOP (called *new_loop_1*) is empty, and should be filled with a SEQUENCE, just like the LOOP we created before.
 However, because the trials of the practice and experimental phase are identical, they can use the same SEQUENCE.
 Therefore, instead of dragging a new SEQUENCE from the item toolbar, you can re-use the *existing* one (i.e. create a linked copy).

-To do this, right-click on the previously created *new_sequence*, and select 'Create copy (linked)'.
+To do this, right-click on the previously created *new_sequence*, and select 'Copy (linked)'.
 Now, right-click on *new_loop_1* and select 'Paste'.
 In the pop-up menu that appears, select 'Insert into new_loop 1'.

 <div class='info-box' markdown='1'>